The Learning Challenge Curriculum at Sheringham is a question-based approach to structuring and delivering the new National Curriculum.

 - Core Theme 3-Living in the wider world: Economic well-being and being a responsible citizen.

 The content of the themes will differ from Key Stage 1 to Key Stage 2 to reflect the needs of the pupils.
 By exploring these ‘real life’ themes, pupils learn life skills and how to be responsible global citizens for now and for the future.

-The teaching of SRE (Sex and Relationship Education) follows our school Policy and supports children in developing safe relationships, self esteem and making well informed decisions.
+The teaching of RSE ( Relationship and Sex Education) follows our school Policy and supports children in developing safe relationships, self-esteem and making well-informed decisions.

 Beyond the classroom, whole-school and class assemblies are carefully planned to cover issues that we face in the world today and to ensure the future well-being of every.